Soaring prices, plastic bottles to dampen Japan's thirst for Beaujolais Nouveau | Headlines

 Soaring prices, plastic bottles to dampen Japan's thirst for Beaujolais Nouveau

+Kirin's recommended retail price for a 750 ml bottle will also more than double from last year to 4,310 yen ($32).
+Rival Suntory Holdings is raising the price of its main Beaujolais offering by about 40% to 3,500 yen, while reducing the number of products it offers to three from 15 last year.

-Japanese fans of Beaujolais Nouveau wine will likely be reining in their enthusiasm this year as importers hike prices, dramatically shrink their product offerings and even resort to plastic bottles in a bit to cope with surging costs.
+Japanese fans of Beaujolais Nouveau wine will likely be reining in their enthusiasm this year as importers hike prices, dramatically shrink their product offerings, and even resort to plastic bottles in a bid to cope with surging costs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)